-The low quality of in-service English teacher training and pre-service English teacher education internationalization in Vietnam stimulates the Vietnamese Ministry of Education and Training (MOET) and researchers alike to conduct more studies on English teacher education to upgrade the teaching and learning of English.
-It is hoped that further in-depth studies will be able to bridge the gap in research and also throw more light on program designers and curriculum developers to help them improve the ETEP.
+The low quality of in-service English teacher training and pre-service English teacher education programs in Vietnam stimulates the Vietnamese Ministry of Education and Training (MOET) and researchers alike to conduct more studies on English teacher education in order to upgrade the Page 64 of 151 teaching and learning of English.
+It is hoped that further in-depth studies will be able to bridge the gap in research and also throw more light for program designers and curriculum developers in order to help them improve the ETEP.